liam2/liam2/doc/usersguide/source/processes.rst

 block you specify the *ageing*-process if you want to update *age* and *agegroup*.

-By using procedures, you can actually make *building blocks* or modules in the model.
+By using functions, you can actually make *building blocks* or modules in the model.

 Local (temporary) variables
 ---------------------------

-Temporary variables defined/computed within a procedure are local to that
+Temporary variables defined/computed within a function are local to that
-procedure: they are only valid within that procedure.
-If you want to pass variables between procedures you have to make them global by defining them in the **fields** section.
+function: they are only valid within that function.
+If you want to pass variables between functions you have to make them global by defining them in the **fields** section.

 **bad** *example* ::